-This step is crucial to reduce the likelihood of making mistakes, and it helps to be precise and efficient when managing your workload.
+This step is crucial to reducing the likelihood of making mistakes, and it helps to be precise and efficient when managing your workload.

-Keeping a folder with all the different SOPs required for your role means you’ll have all the information you need to perform your role successfully to hand, readily and easily accessible.
+Keeping a folder with all the different SOPs required for your role means you’ll have all the information you need to perform your role at hand, readily and easily accessible.

 Master time management by implementing one of these popular techniques

 Time-management techniques can help you to manipulate time and get more done.

 – The Pomodoro technique: you select a task you need to focus on, set a timer for 25 minutes and work solely on that task.
 After 25 minutes, you take a short break (typically 5 minutes), then start again for another 25 minutes.

 – The ‘Eat that frog’ technique: Championed by motivational speaker and productivity expert Brian Tracy, the goal of this method is to analyse the items on your list and organise them according to their difficulty.
 The idea is that you tackle the most challenging tasks first.

 – The Kanban technique: this is an effective workflow management method for visual learners.
 On a board, your notebook, or your laptop, create three sections: to-do, in progress, done.
 Then write your tasks and move them across the sections based on their progress and completion.

 If you’re serious about supercharging your organisational skills, you could also benefit from a time management app such as Todoist or Toggl Track.

 Remember, you are only human.
 There is only so much that you can take on without breaking!
 If you are bogged down with work and are approached to do something else, just say no!
 It may also be worth thinking about delegating tasks to other members of staff.
 They may be able to help you and enable you to complete your workload efficiently.